Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-2-Summative-Assignment/README.md

 # Testing Strategy

-<span style="color:red">Write a coherent strategy for testing your application.
-Explain what types of testing
-you will use to test your MVP.
+*Write a coherent strategy for testing your application.
+Explain what types of testing you will use to test your MVP.
 Note that the second summative assignment requires writing some unit tests using a Python framework.
-(500 words +/- 10%)</span>
+(500 words +/- 10%)*

 ### References